 New Jersey Criminal Defense Lawyer for Immigrants

-Our attorneys do not practice immigration law and always recommend that each client consult with an attorney who specializes in immigration.
-However, the attorneys at the Law Offices of John J. Zarych provide rigorous criminal defense for immigrants.
-For those clients who speak Spanish, we have a full-time bilingual staff member to translate for you.
+Criminal charges can complicate anybody’s life, but they are very problematic for immigrants who lack citizenship.
+Our attorneys do not practice immigration law and always recommend that you consult with an immigration attorney.
+However, our team can help you challenge the criminal charges against you.
+For clients who speak Spanish, we have a full-time bilingual staff member to translate for you.

 At the Law Offices of John J. Zarych, our reputation was built on the way we treat our clients and our success in the courtroom.
-We serve the immigrant communities from our offices in Northfield, Cape May and Atlantic City.
-To schedule a free consultation with one of our lawyers, call (609) 616-4956.
+Our New Jersey criminal defense lawyers for immigrants will fight to protect your rights.
+We serve immigrant communities from our offices in Northfield, Cape May, and Atlantic City.
+To schedule a free consultation with our lawyers, call (609) 616-4956.

-Will You Be Deported if You are Charged with a Crime?
+Will You Be Deported If You Are Charged with a Crime in New Jersey?

-Your top concern is undoubtedly whether your criminal charges will result in deportation.
-Again, we recommend that you seek legal advice from an immigration lawyer for information regarding this issue.
+Your top concern is undoubtedly whether your criminal charges will cause you to be deported.
+Again, we recommend that you seek legal advice from an immigration lawyer for information regarding deportation and citizenship issues.

 While the answer to your questions about immigration consequences will ultimately depend on your unique facts and circumstances, offenses that are classified as aggravated felonies or crimes involving moral turpitude are considered automatically deportable upon conviction by the United States government.
+The laws pertaining to the admissibility of immigrants can be found under 8 U.S.C. § 1182.
 They include, but are not limited to: